 A distressed home is not confined to one definition.
 The reasons why a property becomes distressed vary from owner to owner.
 Let’s dive a little deeper into why the following are common circumstances that result in a distressed property:

 When a homeowner fails to pay their property taxes or the amount owed from mortgage payments on time, penalties and fees arise.
 Most people prioritize these bills, so if a homeowner is delinquent on mortgage or taxes, they usually have underlying financial problems.

-As the homeowner accumulates more debt, stress, and the foreclosure process begins, he or she will seek ways out of the troubling situation.
+As the homeowner accumulates more debt and stress while the foreclosure process begins, he or she will seek out ways to be relieved of their problems.
 Selling the property is often the best solution to avoid foreclosure or an eventual tax sale.

-Both very different in terms of their meaning, distressed properties due to bankruptcy and divorce settlements stem from homeowners being unable to manage the cost of their home due to a difficult life event.
+Distressed real estate due to bankruptcy and divorce settlements stems from homeowners being unable to manage the cost of their homes due to a difficult life event.

 Especially for individuals who are divorced, it is hard for them to agree on how much one should pay and the property management aspect of it all.
 Rather than make life more difficult, divorced couples will choose to sell their home and divide the proceeds.